Sloeber/arduino-eclipse-plugin/readme.md

 # Support us
 We need your support to continue developing this software.
 This is the truth.

-If you use this software professionally how about showing some professional courtesy [and send some of the cash you make our way](http://eclipse.baeyens.it/donate.shtml).
-For example, $250 monthly for a site with multiple developers or $15 per month per individual developer.
+If you use this software professionally then we request your help.
+[Send some of the cash you make our way](http://eclipse.baeyens.it/donate.shtml).

-If you use this software as a hobbiest [then how about $5 monthly?](http://eclipse.baeyens.it/donate.shtml)
+If you use this software as a hobbiest [then how about $5 monthly?  :kissing_heart:](http://eclipse.baeyens.it/donate.shtml)

-Ethically speaking, you are only entitled to support if you cough up some dough, although we will always support poor basterds like ourselves.

 # Downloads
 If you are not a developer and don't want to build from sources, then there are precompiled product packages and update sites available.
 See the details at http://sloeber.io/.